"Legacy Restored"

 Finally, the project moves from the wound to the work of restoration.
 This series of portraits and accompanying video interviews immortalizes the faces, voices, and truths of impactful individuals willing to share their stories.
 By adding the physical act of preservation—the painting, the recording—to the renewed power of oral tradition, we fortify these legacies.
 We are turning personal histories into enduring monuments of resilience and wisdom.

-One half of the project shows the wound of absence; the other presents the powerful remedy of presence.
+One half of the project shows the wound of absence and endured grief; the other presents the powerful remedy of restoration and healing.
 Together, they are an assertion that a legacy, even one broken by trauma, can be restored—and that once restored, it can never truly be erased again.

 Erasure of Legacy & the need for new methods of capture: